 It is far, far better to have thousands of creative users expanding the scope of one's product in ways the original developers didn't anticipate—in fact, working for the vendor without pay, than it is to have thousands of frustrated users writing up wish list requests that the vendor can comply with only by hiring people and paying them to try to accommodate the perceived needs of the users.
 Open architecture and programmability not only benefits the user, not only makes a product better in the technical and marketing sense, but confers a direct economic advantage upon the vendor of such a product—one mirrored in a commensurate disadvantage to the vendor of a closed product.

 The chief argument against programmability has been the extra investment needed to create open products.
 Atlast provides a way of building open products in the same, or less, time than it takes to construct closed ones.
-Just as no C programmer in his right mind would sit down and write his own buffered file I/O package when a perfectly fine one was sitting in the library, why re-invent a macro language or other parameterisation and programming facility when there's one just sitting there that's as fast as native C code for all but the most absurd misapplications, takes less than 51K with every gew-gaw and optional feature at its command enabled all at once, is portable to any machine that supports C by simply recompiling a single file, and can be integrated into a typical application at a basic level in less than 15 minutes?
+Just as no C programmer in his right mind would sit down and write his own buffered file I/O package when a perfectly fine one was sitting in the library, why re-invent a macro language or other parameterisation and programming facility when there's one just sitting there that's as fast as native C code for all but the most absurd misapplications, takes very little memory with every gew-gaw and optional feature at its command enabled all at once, is portable to any machine that supports C by simply recompiling a single file, and can be integrated into a typical application at a basic level in less than 15 minutes?

 Am I proposing that every application suddenly look like FORTH?
 Of course not; no more than output from PostScript printers looks like PostScript, or applications that run on 80386 processors resemble 80386 assembly language.
 Atlast is an intermediate language, seen only by those engaged in implementing and extending the product.
 Even then, Atlast is a chameleon which, with properly defined words, can look like almost anything you like, even at the primitive level of the interpreter.